To opt out of SEIU 32BJ dues:

 - Provide a copy to your employer’s payroll officer and keep a copy for your files.

-SEIU 32BJ is the designated union for tens of thousands of employees of various public and private employers on the Atlantic coast.
+Service Employees International Union (SEIU) 32BJ is the designated union for 175,000 employees of various public and private employers on the Atlantic coast.

 For years, public employees have been forced to pay union dues as a condition of employment, allowing unions to take their members for granted.
 However, the U.S. Supreme Court recently ruled that public employees can no longer be required to financially support a labor union against their will.
 (Janus v.
 AFSCME, 2018).